It will be of interest to any agency placing contractors to hear about the ramifications of IR35 for recruiters.

-This means that employers could potentially face bills for unpaid tax and National Insurance contributions in the event that contractors are deemed to be, in effect, ‘disguised employees’ who shouldn’t be contracting at all.
+This means that employers could potentially face bills for unpaid tax and National Insurance contributions.
+It’s in the event that contractors are, in effect, ‘disguised employees’ who shouldn’t be contracting at all.

 This has sent some early tremors through the contractor community already (notably HSBC culling contractors in anticipation of the big HMRC clamp-down), and recruiters have been frantically discussing how the upcoming change will impact their work and agencies.

-As with any shifting of rules, most employers are still trying to figure out how IR35 impacts them – and, as partners in the sourcing and engagement of contract staff – recruitment agencies and their clients are in lively discussions the country over working out who owns which responsibility for ensuring compliance and avoiding potential fines and disturbances for breaching payroll rules.
+As with any shifting of rules, most employers are still trying to figure out how IR35 impacts them.
+And, as partners in the sourcing and engagement of contract staff, recruitment agencies and their clients are in lively discussions.
+This is regarding working out who owns which responsibility for ensuring compliance and avoiding potential fines and disturbances for breaching payroll rules.

 It certainly doesn’t look like it any time soon.

-IR35 has existed since 2000, was brought into more effective use in the public sector in 2017 and is (in effect) just getting going in the private domain.
+IR35 has existed since 2000.
+It’s been in more effective use in the public sector since 2017.
+And it is (in effect) just getting going in the private domain.

-As with any major regulation change (such as the GDPR), the planning, work, and effort going into implementing the new system makes it highly unlikely that IR35 will simply ‘blow over’ and leave everything as it was before.
+As with any major regulation change (such as the GDPR), there is planning, work, and effort going into implementing the new system.
+This makes it highly unlikely that IR35 will simply ‘blow over’ and leave everything as it was before.

-More realistically, IR35 marks a long-term change in the way the government and the tax authorities view and interpret contract work, which in turn calls for a meaningful response from the contractor community – whether agencies, employers or contractors themselves.
+More realistically, IR35 marks a long-term change in the way the government and the tax authorities view contract work.
+This calls for a meaningful response from the contractor community – whether agencies, employers or contractors themselves.